bartbes/Class-Commons/README.md

 Class definition is single-write read-only, so the entire class has to be defined on creation.

 ### Functions ###
-	class common.class(name, table, parents...)
+	class = common.class(name, table, parents...)
-	instance common.instance(class, ...)
+	instance = common.instance(class, ...)

 ### Class constructors ###
-Constructors are defined by the special `init' function:
+Constructors are defined by the special `init` function:

 	foo = common.class("foo", {})
 	function foo:init()
 		self.bar = "baz"
 	end

-Derived classes may access the super class constructors by using super.init, but ONLY if the parent was created using common.class:
+Derived classes may access the super class constructors by using `<super>.init`, but ONLY if the parent was created using common.class:

 	foo = common.class("foo", {init = function(self) self.foo = true end})
 	bar = common.class("bar", {init = function(self) foo.init(self) end})

-NOTE: Accessing super.init from classes not created with common.class yields
+NOTE: Accessing `<super>.init` from classes not created with common.class yields
       undefined behaviour.

 ### Instances ###
-Instances may be created using common.instance:
+Instances may be created using `common.instance`:

 	foo = common.class("foo", {init = function(self, bar) self.bar = bar end}
 	baz = common.instance(foo, 'baz')